serj-maks/grpc-example/README.md

 # grpc-example
-client &amp; server, communicate via gRPC
+client &amp; server communication via gRPC

 ## how to start
 1. generate code from .proto file